shdown/luastatus/plugins/battery-linux/README.md

 This derived plugin periodically polls Linux `sysfs` for the state of a battery.

-It is also able to estimate time time remaining to full charge/discharge.
+It is also able to estimate the time remaining to full charge/discharge.

 Property naming schemes
 ===